cdbale/Hackathon/README.md

 For the purpose of this FT Global Legal Hackathon, this project addresses the following core components:

+* Matching legally defined terms to use metrics of location data.

-* Statistical process to reduce the identifiability of individuals while maintaining most of the usefulness of the data
+* Statistical process to reduce the identifiability of individuals while maintaining most of the usefulness of the data.

 * Differentially private histogram approach for geospatial data which provides a theoretical guarantee to individual privacy.